Mike Mohamed: Professional career

-Pre-draft

 Denver Broncos

-Mohamed was drafted with the 24th pick of the 6th round, 189th overall, by the Denver Broncos in the 2011 NFL draft.
+Mohamed was selected with the 24th pick of the sixth round, 189th overall, by the Denver Broncos in the 2011 NFL draft.
 He was released by the Denver Broncos on September 22, 2011, but was signed to the practice squad the next day.
 He was signed back to the active roster on November 29.

 He was signed back on to the practice squad on October 2, 2012 and released again.

 Jacksonville Jaguars

 Mohamed was signed to the Jacksonville Jaguars' practice squad on September 13, 2012.
 On September 26, 2012, he was released from the practice squad.

 Houston Texans

 Mohamed signed a future contract with the Houston Texans on January 25, 2013.

 During week 11 of the 2014 season, Mohamed intercepted a tipped pass thrown by Brian Hoyer of the Cleveland Browns.

 New Orleans Saints

 Mohamed signed a contract with the New Orleans Saints on November 4, 2015.
 He was waived by the Saints on November 10, 2015.